1/22

 praeterea, aut supplex aris imponet honorem?'

-But I, who (grandly) walk as queen of the gods, and both sister and wife of Jupiter, have been waging wars for so many years with one race.
-And does anyone worship the divine power of Juno any more or in supplication will (anyone) place an offering upon (her) altars?'
+But I, who walk as queen of the gods, both sister and wife of Jupiter, have been waging wars with one race for so many years!.
+And will anyone worship the divine power of Juno any more or as a suppliant place an offering upon (her) altars?'

 Talia flammato secum dea corde volutans